 It’s summertime and the livin’ is easy - though no less exciting thanks to some of the area’s top attractions.
-Take the Banff Gondola ride up 2,292 feet to some of the best views in the area, dine at Sky Bistro, explore the interpretive exhibits, and more.
+Take the Banff Gondola ride up 2,292 feet to some of the best views in the area, indulge in a bite at Peak Patio, explore the interpretive exhibits, and more.
 Glaciers on your mind?
 Take a two-pronged adventure with the Columbia Icefield Adventure and glass-bottomed Glacier Skywalk.

 Dine with the Locals

 Banff and Lake Louise have more than enough restaurants to choose from, many featuring lively patios and exquisite views.
-If you're looking to dine with a view, Juniper Bistro, MacLab Bistro, and the Waldhaus Pub & Patio are some local favourites.
-You can also mingle with locals, shop from artisans, and grab a bite at the Banff Mountain Market, hosted in Banff’s Central Park (Wednesdays, 10 a.m. - 6 p.m.).
+If you're looking to dine with a view, Juniper Bistro, El Patio by Magpie & Stump, and the Waldhaus Pub & Patio are some local favourites.
+If you're around Lake Louise, enjoy your outdoor surroundings and a cocktail at Baker Creek Bistro or Deer Lodge.
+You can also mingle with locals, shop from artisans, and grab a bite at the Banff Farmers Market, hosted in Banff’s Central Park (Wednesdays, 10 a.m. - 6 p.m.).
 Find a picnic table or bring a blanket to enjoy your mouthwatering food and live music.